chocomint-727/project-microship/README.md

 - Omar Sobhy
 - Matthew Hall

+# Each of Our Contributions to the Project
+Raaid:
+Made tests for the command line and the Flask app
+Made the ‘About’ page
+Removed NSFW genres from the genre select menu and prevented them from appearing in the randomize function Helped in the making of the functions in datasource Worked on CIDER for each deliverable

+Christian:

+Made the search feature
+Made the filtering function and pop ups
+Created the home page and individual show page
+Worked on search page
+CSS, design direction
+Worked with buttons and site navigation

+Matthew: I worked on the following for this project:
+-Tests for the command line and flask app
+-The “Random” functionality
+-The “About” page
+-Detailing inclusivity problems and coming up with ideas to address them in our CIDER analyses -Worked on creating the database
+-Did some miscellaneous HTML and CSS work

+Omar:
+Made Rankings page/feature
+Made Guide page
+Recolored all pages to follow a consistent color scheme Worked on refactoring some functions (e.g. Search function) Made blurring image feature to blur NSFW genre artworks Made/refactored some tests, particularly for Flask app Worked on the front-end design for all pages
+Worked on other features on the back-end

 # Changes Made for the Final Project

 New Features [maybe do tests for them?
 If we are not doing tests maybe we shouldn’t mention new features altogether]